TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/matlab/how-to-implement-the-solution.md

 fprintf("Hello, World!")
 ```

 One line is all it takes!
-The “details-hidden” nature of the languages removes
+The "details-hidden" nature of the languages removes
 the need to declare variables or classes before the fun begins. `fprintf` is the
 command in MATLAB that formats data and displays it in the command window.
 In
-this case, the data is the string “Hello, World!” (denoted by the
+this case, the data is the string "Hello, World!" (denoted by the
 quotations).